-Competing interests TD is a trustee of the PRactical Obstetric Multi-Professional Training (PROMPT) Maternity Foundation.
-The PROMPT Maternity Foundation (PMF) is an independent charity (registered charity number 1140557) set up to save the lives of mothers and babies through evidence-based, multi-professional training and research.
-This includes training on fetal heart rate monitoring.
-TD and CW are members of the steering group of PMF.
+TD is a trustee of the PRactical Obstetric Multi-Professional Training (PROMPT) Maternity Foundation.
+The PROMPT Maternity Foundation (PMF) is an independent charity (registered charity number 1140557) set up to save the lives of mothers and babies through evidence-based, multiprofessional training and research.
+This includes training on fetal heart rate monitoring.TD and CW are members of the steering group of PMF.
 CW is seconded from North Bristol Trust as the lead research midwife for PMF.
+TD does not receive any financial reward from his association with PMF.